hectorzaragoza/SEI-Project-One/Readme.md

 you'll have to **survive** a day in **Mexico City**.
 (Mix of [The Sims](https://www.youtube.com/watch?v=qqjqPheQvSU) and [Gather Town](https://www.youtube.com/watch?v=8orexZsFRxs))

 * evading crazy traffic
-* getting some human contact (but not too close!)
-* treating yourself to some tasty tacos
-* checking out the sights
-* keeping yourself healthy for another day.
+* keeping yourself alive to visit a park, the beach, or a bar.

 ## Game Objective:
-* Keep your Health bar above 0 by visiting places that nourish you (Add different amounts of mojo):
+* Keep your Health bar above 0 by visiting places that nourish you:
-    - Socialize (but not too close!)
-    - Concert venues
-    - Restaurant
-    - Gyms
     - Park
+    - Beach
     - Concert Venue
 * Avoid Hazards:
-    - Socializing too close to comfort
     - Cyclists
     - Cars
     - Motorcycles